TalentedEurope/te-docs/global/Roadmap.md

 ##Alpha 2##
 Will include the completion of the translation tools,  user registration and profile search for companies.

-- Finish the translation tools, importing xls to internal Laravel format.
 - Build the profile search tool, and the public profile views and its related actions like messaging storing views etc.
 - Basic user registration for all profiles.
 - Finish the profile views and add search to the mobile application
+- Extend the landing page to include a prelaunch view

 ##Alpha 3##
 Completing Alpha 3 means we arrive at beta stage.
 So that means that finishing it will have the application feature complete.